 OpenLens Launches AI Visibility Platform Built for Marketing Agencies, Already Used by 35+ Agencies

-The launch comes as agencies face a discovery shift their existing tools can't measure.
+The platform launches as marketing agencies confront a discovery shift their existing tools can't measure.
 ChatGPT now reaches 900 million weekly active users.
 Google AI Overviews reaches 2 billion monthly users.
 Pew Research found that when an AI summary appears in Google results, organic click-through drops by 61%.
-SparkToro and Datos data shows Google desktop searches per user fell nearly 20% year-over-year between 2024 and 2025 — the first sustained decline of its kind since Google's founding.
+SparkToro and Datos data shows Google desktop searches per user fell nearly 20% year-over-year between 2024 and 2025, the first sustained decline of its kind since Google's founding.
 Apple SVP Eddy Cue testified in May 2025 that Safari search volume had declined for the first time in 22 years.

-The category has expanded rapidly in response.
-Roughly 24 tools now compete in AI visibility monitoring, with most charging $400 to $3,000 per month for monitoring features that fail to address agency-scale workflows or provide the source-level data agencies need to act on.
-The dominant tools in the space were built by SEO companies bolting AI tracking onto existing rank-monitoring products.
-OpenLens enters from the opposite direction, built from the model side rather than the keyword side, by AI researchers rather than martech veterans.
+The AI visibility category has expanded rapidly in response.
+Approximately 24 tools now compete in the space, most charging $400 to $3,000 per month for monitoring features that don't address agency-scale workflows or provide the source-level data agencies need to act on.
+The dominant tools were built by SEO companies bolting AI tracking onto existing rank-monitoring products.
+OpenLens takes the opposite approach, built from the model side rather than the keyword side, by AI researchers rather than martech veterans.

-OpenLens runs hundreds of brand-relevant prompts across ChatGPT, Google AI, Perplexity, and DeepSeek, and provides:
+OpenLens runs hundreds of brand-relevant prompts across ChatGPT, Google AI, Perplexity, and DeepSeek, providing agencies with:

-- Competitive comparison.
-Agencies see where their clients show up versus competitors across each AI platform — by query, by attribute, by source.
-Not just a visibility score, but which specific queries competitors are winning and why.
+Competitive comparison.
+Agencies see where their clients appear versus competitors across each AI platform, by query, by attribute, by source.
+Not a visibility score in isolation, but which specific queries competitors are winning and why.

-OpenLens is free to start, with a premium tier launching in May 2026 designed specifically for agencies managing many clients at once.
+OpenLens is free to start.
+A premium tier launches in May 2026, designed specifically for agencies managing many clients at once.

-OpenLens is built by founders Cameron Witkowski and Aman Bhargava, both AI researchers whose prior work includes published research on language model behavior, prompting control theory, and prompt baking.
-The team's research background — rather than a traditional SEO or martech background — informs OpenLens's approach to measuring AI visibility from the model side rather than the keyword side.
+Founders Cameron Witkowski and Aman Bhargava are AI researchers with published work on language model behavior, prompting control theory, and prompt baking.
+The team's research background, rather than a traditional SEO or martech background, informs how OpenLens measures AI visibility from the model side rather than the keyword side.

 About OpenLens